-A. Read the extracts given below and answer the questions that follow.

-1. a.
-'I was flying my old Dakota aeroplane....'

-b. i.

-- c.
-The narrator was happy because he was flying home back to England to spend his holiday with his family.
-Everything was going well and it was an easy flight, so he was sure he would be in time for a good big English breakfast.
+- A. Read the extracts given below and answer the questions that follow.
+5 marks each - 1. a.
+'I was flying my old Dakota aeroplane....' - b. i.
+To show that what happened later was totally unexpected. - c.
+The narrator was happy because he was flying home, back to England, to spend his holiday with his family.
+Everything was going well and it was an easy flight, so he was sure he would reach in time for a good big English breakfast. - d. happy - 2. a.
+The pilot is referring to the compass of the aeroplane. - b. iv.
+Hope - c.

-- d. ii.

-- 2. a.
-The pilot is referring to the compass of the aeroplane.

-- b. iii.

-- c.
 The pilot was unable to get in touch with Paris control.
 Without the radio, no compass, little fuel and total darkness, the pilot was lost in the storm.
-It was a frightening situation as it seemed he was definitely going to crash.
+It was a frightening situation as it seemed he was definitely going to crash. - d. narrative - 3. a.
+The narrator must have felt relieved. - b. iii.
+He wanted to guide the narrator to safety. - c.

-- d. ii.

-- 3. a.
-The narrator must have felt relieved.

-- b. iv.

-- c.
 The other aeroplane had appeared suddenly in the dark clouds.
 It was black in colour and surprisingly had no lights on its wings.
-The pilot first flew right next to him, and then proceeded to guide the lost Dakota through the clouds to safety.

-- d. ii.

-- 4. a. iii.

-- b. iv.
+The pilot first flew right next to him, and then proceeded to guide the lost Dakota through the clouds to safety. - d. ii. a simile. - 4. a. ii.
+Relieved - b. remarkable - c.
+When the narrator was facing certain death, the strange black plane had appeared out of nowhere, and the pilot, like a true good friend, had stayed with him and guided him through the dangerous storm, till he was safe. - d.
+He does so to highlight the mysterious nature of his interaction with the pilot of the black aeroplane. - 5. a.
+The lady at the control center looked at the narrator strangely and then laughed because she must have thought he was joking with her or imagining things. - b. iv.
+She felt that the narrator's question was absurd

 - c.
-When the narrator was facing certain death, the strange black plane had appeared out of nowhere, and the pilot, like a true good friend, had stayed with him and guided him through the dangerous storm, till he was safe.

-- d. relieved

-- 5. a.
-The lady at the control center looked at the narrator strangely and then laughed because she must have thought he was joking with her/imagining things.

-- b. ii.

-- c.
 The black aeroplane with no lights, had mysteriously appeared in the storm right next to his aeroplane.
 Its pilot had guided the narrator, and even seemed to know that the narrator's fuel was almost over.
-When the narrator landed and looked for the black aeroplane, it had disappeared.
+When the narrator landed and looked for the black aeroplane, it had disappeared. - d. bewildered

-- d. i.